Credit Cards - What You Need To Know - Training Manual

 What is an introductory rate on a credit card?

 Introductory rates are short-term, temporary interest rates offered to new credit card customers.
-The lower rates are usually good for six months, although shorter and longer offers exist.
+The lower rates must be good for at least six months, although longer offers exist.
 Sometimes cards come with low introductory rates that are good only for balance transfers and not for purchases.
 Introductory rates are even available with “zero interest,” which means you can transfer a balance or make purchases and pay no interest during the introductory period.
+After the introductory period ends, your rate will increase to the regular, or “go to,” rate.

 I received a credit card offer with a “zero percent” fixed rate.
-Does this mean that I will never pay interest?
+Will I ever pay interest?

 This is probably an introductory offer, and the rate is “fixed” only temporarily.
-Your interest rate will be adjusted when introductory period ends.
-Before you accept the offer, make sure you understand how many months will be interest-free.
+Your interest rate will be adjusted when the introductory period ends.
+Before you accept the offer, make sure you understand how many months will be interest-free (it must be at least six months).
 Be aware that many companies will cancel your introductory rates if you make late payments.

 Are there certain policies to avoid when selecting a credit card offer?

-Look closely at transaction fees (such as late, over limit, cash advance, bounced check and currency conversion fees) and at any disclosure of how or why your interest rate will change.
+Look closely at transaction fees (such as late, over limit, cash advance, bounced check and foreign transaction/currency conversion fees) and at any disclosure of how or why your interest rate will change.
 If you are looking for a low—or zero percent—introductory rate, remember that these rates are temporary.
-Look for one that lasts at least six months; one that lasts a year or gives you a permanent low rate on balance transfers for the life of the balance is even better.
+An introductory rate must last at least six months; one that lasts a year or gives you a permanent low rate on balance transfers for the life of the balance is even better.

-Can the interest rate on my fixed rate credit card change?
+The rate on my card is called “non-variable” and “does not vary with the prime rate.”
+Can the interest rate on my non-variable rate credit card ever change?

 When you apply for a card, you do not yet know your credit limit.
 If the balance you want to transfer is higher than your new credit limit, the company will only transfer a portion of your balance, which will leave you with a balance on the old card.
 Ask your new credit card company if it’s possible to wait until you get the card to transfer a balance.
 Be sure to ask if you will be charged a balance transfer fee if you wait.